-The points are to be attached to the closure rails with the extended end of the point, sized to fit within the recess on the side of the rail.
-This is bolted to the rail as shown in Figure 5.
-Do not over tighten these bolts.
-The purpose of this joint piece is to provide a flexible connection from the point to the rail.
+The points are to be attached to the closure rails with a joint piece made of steel, sized to fit within the recess on the side of the rail and point, and bolted to the rail and point as shown in Figure 5.
+Do not use standard joint bars.
+The purpose of this joint piece is to provide a flexible connection from the point to the rail and it is on only one side.